-Historically, attorneys and claims adjusters would calculate car accident settlement values in pure tort states by putting a multiple on your “specials,” that is, the total dollar amount of your medical bills and wage loss.
-The exact multiple would vary, depending on where the crash occurred, and other factors.
+Historically, attorneys and claims adjusters would use a car accident settlement calculator to determine settlement values in pure tort states by putting a multiple on your “specials,” that is, the total dollar amount of your medical bills and wage loss.
+The exact multiple would vary, depending on where the crash occurred and other factors.
 Then the attorneys and claims adjusters would come up with a rough number of how much your case would be worth.

-Finding how much your case is worth has changed significantly with Colossus and other insurance company claims software programs.
+Finding how much your case is worth has changed significantly with Colossus and other insurance company car accident settlement calculator programs.
 The attorney representing you, and his or her reputation at trial, is now one of the most important factors that insurance companies use today in finding how much your case is worth.

-Whatever state you were injured in, our car accident lawyers can give you a free lawyer consultation to determine how much your case is worth to help you calculate what your car accident settlement could be.
+Whatever state you were injured in, we recommend contacting a car accident lawyer for a free consultation to determine how much your case is worth.
+They can gather valuable information about your case and use their car accident settlement calculator to help you calculate what your settlement could be.

-Q. What are the qualifications to make sure you talk to an experienced, licensed attorney who can help you calculate your car accident settlement value?
+Q. What are the qualifications to make sure you talk to an experienced, licensed attorney who can help you calculate your settlement value?

-Our attorneys have worked with excellent automobile accident attorneys and have helped people throughout the country calculate car accident settlement values.
+Our attorneys have worked with excellent automobile accident attorneys throughout the country using car accident settlement calculators to find out how much their auto accident case is worth.
 If your accident occurred outside of Michigan, we can make a free recommendation on your behalf to a highly regarded, experienced local attorney who’s licensed in your state.
-This attorney can then answer your questions in detail and help you calculate your accident settlement value will be for your case.
+This attorney can then answer your questions in detail and use their car accident settlement calculator help you calculate what the value will be for your case.

 In addition, attorney Steven Gursten is the current President of the Motor Vehicle Trial Lawyers Association, a national association of auto accident attorneys.
 Steve has lectured at over 200 legal seminars across the country, teaching lawyers how to litigate car and truck accident cases, and how to maximize accident settlement values.
 Steve is the Past-Chair of the American Association for Justice Truck Accident Litigation Group.
 He also serves on the executive boards of several preeminent national lawyer organizations, including the Melvin M. Belli Trial Lawyers Society, the Taos Injury Lawyers Group, and the American Association for Justice Traumatic Brain Injury Litigation Group.
 In this capacity, Steve and the other attorneys at this law firm have worked with excellent and experienced auto accident attorneys throughout the country.

-Q. What are the factors that determine how much my case is worth?
+Q. What factors determine how much my case is worth?

-Here are some of the factors that insurance companies and insurance adjusters consider in calculating the car accident settlement value of your injury claim after a motor vehicle accident in the state of Michigan:
+Here are some of the factors that a car accident settlement calculator that an insurance companies and insurance adjusters consider when calculating the settlement value of your injury claim after a motor vehicle accident in the state of Michigan:

 Insurance policy Limits